-If MSF decides to award a qualified investment from the Critical Industry Fund to a qualified business after considering the above criteria, it would have to enter into a written agreement with the business that clearly and concisely includes all of the terms and conditions relating to the investment as determined and documented by the MSF board, including at least all of the following:
+If MSF determines to award a qualified investment from the Critical Industry Fund to a qualified business after considering the above criteria, MSF would have to enter into a written agreement with the business that clearly and concisely includes all of the terms and conditions relating to the investment as determined and documented by the MSF board, including at least all of the following:

-- Specific time frames and benchmarks for the business to receive a disbursement from the fund in installments. - Specific terms concerning the required creation of new qualified jobs in Michigan and at the project location, including measurable outcomes, proration of payments for partial performance, and clawback and specific repayment provisions for breach of the agreement or failure to meet measurable outcomes. - Specific penalties for noncompliance with the agreement as determined by MSF. - A provision that all money subject to a clawback or repayment provision must be paid within 30 days of notification by MSF.
-Amounts not paid within 30 days would be subject to a penalty of 1% per month, prorated on a daily basis. - A provision that if the business files for bankruptcy, the state is a secured creditor and must have first priority over other creditors if the business is in default under the written agreement to the extent allowed by law. - A provision that the business will provide the data described in the written agreement that are necessary for MSF to report to the legislature as required by the bill. - A provision that, when determined appropriate by MSF, the business may enter into direct agreements with workforce training providers to meet workforce requirements of a qualified investment.
+- Specific time frames and benchmarks to be met before the business receives a disbursement in installments from the fund pursuant to the investment. - Specific terms concerning the required creation of new qualified jobs in Michigan and at the project location, including measurable outcomes, proration of payments for partial performance, clawback and specific repayment provisions for breach of the agreement or failure to meet measurable outcomes. - Specific penalties for noncompliance with the written agreement as determined by - A provision that all money subject to a clawback or repayment provision must be paid within 30 days of notification by MSF.
+Amounts not paid within 30 days would be subject to a penalty of 1% per month, prorated on a daily basis. - A provision that if the business files for bankruptcy, the state is a secured creditor and must have first priority over other creditors if the business is in default under the written agreement. - A provision that the business will provide the data described in the written agreement that are necessary for MSF to report to the legislature as required by the bill.